-Efthimios Christodoulou, non-executive and independent director.
+Efthimios Christodoulou.
+Non-Executive and Independent Director.
 Mr. Christodoulou holds a BA in economics from Halmiton College and an MA in economics from Columbia University.
 He served on the staff of the National Bureau of Economic Research (New York) and was a lecturer at New York University.
-Mr. Christodoulou was also Governor of the National Bank of Greece, President of the Union of Greek Banks , and Director General of the National Investment Bank for Industrial Development (ETEBA).
-He also acted as President of the Board and CEO of Olympic Airways, Executive President of Hellenic Petroleum SA., and was a member of the European Parliament.
+Mr. Christodoulou was also Governor of the National Bank of Greece, President of the Union of Greek Banks, and Director General of the National Investment Bank for Industrial Development (ETEBA).
+He also acted as President of the Board and CEO of Olympic Airways, Executive President of Hellenic Petroleum S.A., and was a member of the European Parliament.
 He was Minister of Foreign Affairs and Minister of National Economy in Greece.
-Until June 2013, Mr. Christodoulou also served as president of EFG Eurobank.
+Until June 2013, Mr. Christodoulou also served as President of EFG Eurobank.
 He is also president of various philanthropic institutions.

-Jean-Jacques de Launoit, non-executive and independent director.
+Jean-Jacques de Launoit, Non-Executive Independent Director.
 Mr. de Launoit holds a master's degree in political and social sciences from the Catholic University of Louvain (UCL).
-He serves as honorary managing director of Groupe Bruxelles Lambert SA and honorary director of Cockeril Sambre.
+He serves as honorary managing director of Groupe Bruxelles Lambert S.A. and honorary director of Cockeril Sambre.
 He has been president of the board of directors of Cofidin since its incorporation and honorary president of Chapelle Musicale Reine Elisabeth de Belgique.

-Jean-Pierre de Launoit, non-executive and independent director.
+Jean-Pierre de Launoit, Non-Executive Independent Director.
 Mr. de Launoit holds a Ph.D in law from the Catholice University of Louvain (UCL).
-He serves as honorary vice-president and managing director of Groupe Bruxelles Lambert SA and honorary vice-president at ING Belgium SA./NV.
-He is also President of the Board of AXA Belgium SA.
+He serves as honorary vice-president and managing director of Groupe Bruxelles Lambert S.A. and honorary vice-president at ING Belgium S.A./NV.
+He is also President of the Board of AXA Belgium S.A.
 Heis also president of the Queen Elisabeth Music International Competition and of Alliance Française Internationale.

-Francis Mer, non-executive and independent director.
+Francis Mer, Non-Executive and Independent Director.
 Mr. Mer holds a master's degree from Ecole Polytechnique and a master's degree in engineering from Ecole des Mines.
 He serves as honorary president of Safran Group.
 In the past, Mr. Mer held various positions at Usinor Sacilor Group, including President of the Board and CEO and served as president of Cockerille Sambre, Eurofer, the European steelmakers association and the International Iron and Steel Institute.
 He has been president of the French Steel Federation, the National Technical Research Association, the EPE (Entreprise pour l'Environnement) and the Cercle de l'Industrie, and co-president of the Board of Arcelor.
 Mr. Mer has been French Minister of economy, finance and industry from 2002 to 2004.

-Rudolf Wiedenmann, non-executive and independent director.
+Rudolf Wiedenmann, Non-Executive and Independent Director.
 Mr. Wiedenmann holds a master's degree in chemistry from Ludwig-Maximilians Universtät München and a PhD in natural sciences.
-He is a member of the board of Fulgor SA, Icme Ecab SA and Hellenic Cables SA.
-In the past, he worked in the research and development department, and served as a director in various departments of Siemens in Germany.
-He served as president in the energy cable department of Siemens and the European Association of Cable Manufacturers.
+He is a member of the board of Fulgor S.A., Icme Ecab S.A. and Hellenic Cables S.A.
+In the past, he worked in the Research and Development department, and served as a director in various departments of Siemens in Germany.
+He served as President in the energy cable department of Siemens and the European Association of Cable Manufacturers.